The Mist (TV series)

 The Mist is an American science fiction-horror thriller television series developed by Christian Torpe.
-It is based on the 1980 horror novella of the same name by author Stephen King.
-The series aired for one 10-episode season on Spike from June 22 to August 24, 2017.
+It is based on the 1980 novella by Stephen King.
+The series was produced by Dimension Television and aired for one 10-episode season on Spike from June 22 to August 24, 2017.
 Spike later cancelled the series on September 27 the same year.

 Premise

 An unexplained mist slowly envelops the town of Bridgeville, Maine, creating an almost impenetrable barrier to visibility.
 The residents of the town soon learn the situation is even more precarious as unexplained anomalies and phenomena in the mist attack and kill most who enter it, trapping several groups of people in a shopping mall, a church, and a hospital.
 Eventually, people begin to see apparitions in the mist from their past, fears, or guilt that help or kill them depending on how they react.